GrahamDumpleton-abandoned/mod_wsgi-docs/ApplicationIssues.rst

-The technical reasons for the limitations in the use of the "pickle" module in conjunction with WSGI application script files are further discussed in the document "[IssuesWithPickleModule Issues With Pickle Module]".
+The technical reasons for the limitations in the use of the "pickle" module in conjunction with WSGI application script files are further discussed in the document :doc:`IssuesWithPickleModule`.
 Note that the limitations do not apply to standard Python modules and packages imported from within a WSGI application script file from directories on the standard Python module search path.

 Expat Shared Library Conflicts
 ------------------------------